 The Crenshaw Women’s Center is a significant and pioneering venue for lesbian education and empowerment, and as a rare example of institutional development associated with the LGBTQ+ community in Los Angeles.

 The Crenshaw Women's Center is currently threatened with demolition as part of a proposed redevelopment project at the site.
-We need your help to support the effort to have it listed as a Historic-Cultural Monument (HCM).

 Here’s what you can do now: